rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 send messages as persistent unless we change it.
 Non-persistent messages are only kept in memory and if the queue's hosting node goes down, they will be lost.

-*IMPORTANT*: We are always taking about queued messages.
+*IMPORTANT*: We are always talking about queued messages.
 We are not talking yet about all kind of messages, including those which are about to be sent by the producer.

 #### Is this consumer highly available